 Like mentioned above, the loved one may think they are assisting the individual, but they are often causing more harm than good.
-Realistically, the damage caused by enabling can become worse over time for both the addict and the loved one.
+Realistically, the damage caused by enabling an addict can become worse over time for both the addict and the loved one.
 Enabling loved ones are often wanting to help the struggling individual so much that they end up taking on many of the addict’s responsibilities, which results in the addict having less responsibility and the loved one neglecting many of their responsibilities.
 This desire to “help” can become desperate as the loved one continues to take on more responsibilities and the addict starts expecting them to handle everything.
 This circumstance can also come under the heading of co-dependency, which is where the loved one begins to place the addict’s needs higher than their own, and this relationship becomes destructive and unilateral.

 Empowerment is the converse of enabling, as the first part of it is not doing what the addict can do themselves.
 Empowerment can be great for both sides, as loved ones and the addict can benefit from it.
 In the course of enabling, a loved one can lose themselves in a way, and this is not good for anyone.
 The person that is caring for the addict needs to take care of themselves, or they are not going to be able to take care of anyone else correctly.
 A substantial benefit of empowering yourself is that it allows you to be able to see past attempted manipulation and accurately assess actions as far as whether they will be beneficial or not.

 You can truly help the addict by not covering or cleaning up for them and getting them to begin taking responsibility for their condition, allowing them to move forward.
 By empowering yourself, you can, in turn, empower the addict, which gives them the ability to make better judgments and decisions.
 Instead of allowing the condition to continue like enabling does, empowering helps to break the cycle of addiction and codependency.